dwzhou/ParlAI/MURMURATION_FRONTEND_ARCHITECTURE.md

 Because I needed to do a decent amount of research for this project, I had less time to spend on implementation, hence my decision to copy some Terraform instead of writing everything from scratch.
 Unfortunately, I also ran out of time to write any scripts, so I wasn't able to demonstrate my abilities there.

-I don't think scripts are strictly necessary for a bare-bones implementation of this simple web hosting architecture, but if I were to have added any scripts, I probably would have written two Python scripts: one for linting/spellchecking the docs Markdown pages, and one for testing the website once deployed.
+I don't think scripting would be strictly necessary for a bare-bones implementation of this simple web hosting architecture, but if I were to have added any scripts, I probably would have written two Python or bash scripts: one for linting/spellchecking the docs Markdown pages, and one for testing the website once deployed.
 They already have basic liveness tests and a check for broken links.
 This seems more or less sufficient for basic testing of a static website, but I could have tried to add load/performance tests, for instance.
 A good basic test also would have been to make sure that HTTP requests get redirected to HTTPS as intended.

 Finally, I couldn't really test that my pipeline and IaC were fully functional given that the pipeline changes were pseudocode, and I don't actually have an AWS environment set up to run my Terraform against.
 However, I did at least verify that the Terraform syntax was correct.